cwood12/oldwebsite/_pages/cv.md

 Activities & Outreach
 ======
+* July 2021: Writing Tutor for the Warrior-Scholar Project
+  * University of Notre Dame, South Bend, IN, USA
+  * Tutored recent/soon-to-be veterans in college-level writing.
+Helped them navigate and adjust to reading & writing in a university environment.

+* May 2020-May 2021: Graduate Physics Society Public Relations Chair
+  * University of Notre Dame, South Bend, IN, USA
+  * Served as the chair of the Public Relations committe for the physics graduate student organization, maintaining the website, newsletter, and social media.

 * May 2018-June 2020: Graduate Physics Society Executive Board
   * University of Notre Dame, South Bend, IN, USA
   * Served as the astronomy group representative in the physics graduate student organization, acting as a bridge between graduate students and the department and planning events.